 The mysterious mountain wreathed in clouds and topped with snow, Mount Kilimanjaro is the highest peak on the African continent.
-This is also the tallest free standing mountain and completely walkable with just a small amount of actual climbing necessary towards the summit.
+It’s is also the tallest free-standing mountain and completely walkable, with just a small amount of actual climbing necessary towards the summit.

 With its long history of colonisation, trade and pirates, Zanzibar is a unique destination in itself, and is often visited by guests as a great beach finale to their Tanzanian safari and to escape the fast-paced nature of the modern world.

 The cuisine here is rich in spices, fresh fruits that are grown locally grown and seafood that’s caught daily.
 While we often prefer to get away from the crowds of the main island and experience the smaller islands of Pemba, Mafia and Mnemba, the main island has many great attractions including the old quarter of Stone Town.
 Declared a UNESCO World Heritage Site in 2001, Stone Town is a hotchpotch of cultures, architecture and languages.

-If you want some down time either before or after your safari, Zanzibar is ideal with 2 nights in Stone Town and 3 to 5 nights at one of the beaches or smaller islands.
+If you want some down time either before or after your safari, two nights in Stone Town and then three-to-five nights at one of the beaches or smaller islands of Zanzibar is ideal.

 Chimpanzees Tanzania’s Gombe National Park

 This tiny national park is known worldwide thanks to Dr Jane Goodall and her revolutionary work with chimpanzees.
-Since 1965 Gombe has been home to a permanent research facility, the Gombe Stream Research Centre, focused on the continual research and conservation of Tanzania’s chimpanzee population.
+Since 1965 Gombe has been home to a permanent research facility, the Gombe Stream Research Centre, which is focused on the continual research and conservation of Tanzania’s chimpanzee population.

-While the chimpanzees are undoubtedly the regions most famous inhabitants, the thick forest also hides a number of other primates including the olive baboon, re-tailed monkey, and red colobus monkey, along with over 200 species of birds.
+While the chimpanzees are undoubtedly the region’s most famous inhabitants, the thick forest also hides a number of other primates including the olive baboon, re-tailed monkey and red colobus monkey, along with more than 200 species of birds.

-Up in the Northern circuit of the parks you can expect busy crowds between July and March, but if slightly more laid back is what you are after, than April to May is generally when things quiet down, with some of the Southern circuit lodges closing for the quiet season.
+Up in the Northern circuit of the parks you can expect busy crowds between July and March, but if you’re after something slightly more laid-back, then April to May is generally when things quiet down – some of the Southern circuit lodges even close for the quiet season.

 Conservation in Tanzania